2014–15 FA Cup: Qualifying rounds

+The winners from the fourth qualifying round were AFC Telford United, Grimsby Town, Norton United, Warrington Town, Lincoln City, Wrexham, AFC Fylde, Blyth Spartans, Gateshead, FC Halifax Town, Altrincham, Chester, Southport, Bristol Rovers, East Thurrock United, Forest Green Rovers, Dartford, Maidstone United, Gosport Borough, Weston-super-Mare, Dover Athletic, Braintree Town, Worcester City, Havant & Waterlooville, Concord Rangers, Basingstoke Town, Aldershot Town, Eastleigh, Bromley, Hemel Hempstead Town, Woking and Barnet.

+Norton United, Warrington Town, Gosport Borough and Concord Rangers were appearing in the competition proper for the first time.
+Reconstituted clubs Chester and Maidstone United were also featuring in the first round for the first time in their own right, Chester since the dissolution of Chester City in 2010 and Maidstone United since the original club of that name resigned from the Football League and folded in 1992.
+Of the other qualifying clubs, Worcester City had last featured in the first round in 2005-06, Weston-super-Mare had last done so in 2003-04 and Hemel Hempstead Town had last done so back in 1938-39 (when the club was still known as Apsley).

-First Round Proper
+First round proper

-The First Round draw took place on 27 October 2014 at 19:00, at St George's Park.
-A total of 80 teams competed, 32 of which had progressed from the Fourth Qualifying Round and 48 from League One and League Two of the Football League.
+The first round draw took place on 27 October 2014 at 19:00, at St George's Park.
+A total of 80 teams competed, 32 of which had progressed from the fourth qualifying round and 48 from League One and League Two of the Football League.
 The lowest ranked sides in this round were Norton United and Warrington Town, both of whom competed at level 8 of English football.
+However, Norton United would be evicted from their ground shortly after their match in this round and would fold at the end of the season.

-Second Round Proper
+Second round proper

-The Second Round draw took place on 10 November 2014 at 19:00, at the National Football Museum.
-A total of forty teams competed, all of which had progressed from the First Round.
+The second round draw took place on 10 November 2014 at 19:00, at the National Football Museum.
+A total of forty teams competed, all of which had progressed from the first round.
 The lowest ranked side in this round was Warrington Town, who competed at level 8 of English football.
 Chesterfield initially faced expulsion from the tournament after fielding an ineligible player, but were required to play their second round fixture against Milton Keynes Dons again.

 Scunthorpe United's penalty win over Worcester City set a new competition record for most penalty kicks taken with 32.